theHostileNegotiator/KWBandage/PatchNotes.md

 #### Ravager
 1. When firing or using Tiberium Agitation, projectiles or laser exits the wrong area, above it's head
 	* Animations moved weapon firing bones above it's head for some reason.
 Removed ChannelScalars ChannelQuaternions specific for Weapon FX Bones in all animations.
-2. Tiberium Agitation target requirements are inconsistent, it does not target Scrin Devourer Tank and BH and Mok Power Plant with Tiberium Core upgrade.
+2. Tiberium Agitation target requirements are inconsistent, it does not target Scrin Devourer Tank and BH and Mok Power Plant with Tiberium Core upgrade, Tiberium Spikes and Neutral Tiberium Silo.
+	* Optimise Tiberium Agitation Special Power
-	* Fixed targeting parameters of Tiberium Agitation.
-Will now target Scrin Devourer Tank, BH and Mok Power Plant with Tiberium Core upgrade.
-Additionally will not target units that are empty of Tiberium
+		* Improved Tiberium Agitation targeting filters.
+Will now target Scrin Devourer Tank, BH and MoK Power Plant with Tiberium Core upgrade, Tiberium Spikes and Neutral Tiberium Silo.
+		* Removed DOES_CONTAIN_TIBERIUM as a requirement and removed it from units that were granted through an upgrade trigger as it has hardcoded functions used for Refineries, Silos and Harvesters
+3. Tiberium Agitation does not cause differing damaging explosion depending on Tiberium Storage, rather the damage applied to objects is scaled.
+Additionally Tib Storage objects that contain between 0 to 25% yield will take more damage than 25% to 50% yield
+	* Weapon will fire a projectile depending on the target and it's Model State or Object Status.
+		* Weapon causes differing damaging explosion rather than the damage being scaled
+		* Can be used against empty objects (including empty Devour Tanks and Reaper Tripods) with heavily reduced damage (10%)
+		* Refineries, Silos and Harvesters that contain less than 25% Tiberium will no longer deal more damage than 25% to less than 50%
+		* Tiberium Based units and units that use Conversion Beam containing Tiberium will cause 100% damage
+		* Damage Tables
+			* 0%: 10% damage
+			* More than 0% to less than 25%: 50% damage
+			* 25% to less than 50%: 100% damage
+			* 50% to less than 75%: 150% damage
+			* 75% to less than 100%: 200% damage
+			* 100%: 250% damage
-3. Blue Shards upgrade would cause the Tiberium part to disappear momentarily
+4. Blue Shards upgrade would cause the Tiberium part to disappear momentarily
 	* Set upgrade FadeTimeInSeconds 0s
-4. Tiberium Agitation effects are incomplete
+5. Tiberium Agitation effects are incomplete
 	* Added DetonateCallsKill="true" to trigger the OnDeath effects
-5. Tiberium Agitation does not do full damage to moving units
+6. Tiberium Agitation does not do full damage to moving units
 	* Projectile would miss, added ability for projectile to 'track' targets.
-6. Unit cannot detect stealth units at close range, something that all other infantry unit can do
+7. Unit cannot detect stealth units at close range, something that all other infantry unit can do
 	* Added Stealth detection to squad
-7. AI using lower Tier heavy units would attempt to crush unit as if were a basic infantry unit despite not being able to
+8. AI using lower Tier heavy units would attempt to crush unit as if were a basic infantry unit despite not being able to
 	* Increased the squad unit crushable level to match the infantry unit
 #### Mastermind
 1. Can control subfaction base defense